M-o-a-T/venusian/README.md

 ### OpenEmbedded libraries

-Venus is an `armhf` system; its binaries thus use `/lib/ld-linux-armhf.so.3` as their ELF loader.
+Venus (yes, even on Raspberry Pi 4) is an `armhf` system; its binaries thus use `/lib/ld-linux-armhf.so.3` as their ELF loader.

 The Venusian assumes that its host is not an `armhf` system and doesn't need to run any other `armhf` binaries.

-The Venusian hijacks this loader by patching the `/lib` and `/usr/lib` strings that define its library search path, to `/v/l/` and `/v/u/lib` respectively.
+The Venusian hijacks this `armhf` loader by patching the `/lib` and `/usr/lib` strings that define its library search path, to `/v/l/` and `/v/u/lib` respectively.
 Appropriate symlinks then ensure that the Venus binaries use Venus libraries.

 This means that your root directory will gain `/v` and `/data` entries.
 Sorry about that; ways around this problem are being investigated.

 We also need to add two symlinks to `/usr/lib` (`gconv` and `fonts`) to convince `vedirect` and `gui` to not crash.
-These should not exist on modern Debian systems.
+These directories should not exist on modern Debian systems, so there's no problem.

-NB: Raspberry Pi 3 and higher use `arm64` under Debian; The Venusian works on them.

 #### Alternate solution